akfamily/akshare/README.md

 ## Overview

-[AKShare](https://github.com/akfamily/akshare) requires Python(64 bit) 3.8 or greater, aims to make fetch financial data as convenient as possible.
+[AKShare](https://github.com/akfamily/akshare) requires Python(64 bit) 3.8 or higher and
+aims to simplify the process of fetching financial data.

 **Write less, get more!**